-If you know a formerly incarcerated person worthy of the 2017 Citizens’ Awards send your nomination in today.
-The Citizens’ Awards acknowledge the accomplishments and contributions outstanding individuals have made since their release from prison.
-Our past honorees included recipients of doctoral degrees, leaders in educations, advocates, religious leaders, policymakers, and directors of social programs.
+In anticipation of the Eleventh Annual Citizens Awards Dinner on October 21st, 2017, the Board of Directors is soliciting nominees for potential awardees.
+The Citizens Awards acknowledge the accomplishments and contributions outstanding individuals have made since their release from prison.
+Our past honorees included recipients of doctoral degrees, leaders in education and religion, advocates, policymakers, and directors of social programs.

-Applications may be submitted by email to firstname.lastname@example.org, include Citizens’ Awards in the subject line of your email or they may be mailed to:
+Applications may be submitted by email to firstname.lastname@example.org.
+Please include Citizens Awards in the subject line of your email or mail nominations to:

 Citizens Against Recidivism, Inc.